PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 * Whether the Connection is connected or not

 #### `Disconnect(): nil`
-* Disconnects the Connection, causing the callback to no longer be invoked, may only be called once
+* Disconnects the Connection, causing the callback to no longer be invoked.
+May only be called once

 #### `.Signal: any`
 * The Event which `:Connect` was called upon to return this Connection